Tucson Wrongful Death Attorneys

 The simple fact is that compensation in wrongful death claims can be hundreds of thousands of dollars, and it’s impractical to ask a person to pay this out because most can’t.
 Fearing that you’re going to "break" someone or take them for everything they have is no reason not to file a wrongful death claim, simply because it’s just not going to happen.

 Filing a wrongful death claim may seem like the last thing you want to do during your time of grief.
 However, compensation awarded from these claims can greatly help with some of the financial stresses that can accompany a sudden death.
-When you’re ready to get the help you need, contact our firm, Breyer Law Offices, P.C., at (520) 624-4228.
+When you’re ready to get the help you need, contact the Husband and Wife Law Team at (520) 624-4228.
 Our Tucson personal injury lawyers can help with this difficult time, and make the entire process easier for you and your family.